 The limits shown above apply only if there are no other signs present, as the signs may prescribe a lower or a higher speed limit.
 The speed limit outside built-up areas is in many places, especially in the Flemish Region, restricted to 70 km/h (43 mph).
 Around almost all schools, 30 km/h (19 mph) zones are found.

-In order to improve air quality, several Belgian cities have introduced Low Emission Zones (LEZ).
+Belgium is committed to reducing air pollution and has implemented Low Emission Zones (LEZ) in several cities across the country.
+LEZ are areas where the most polluting vehicles are restricted from entering to improve air quality.
+These zones are enforced through cameras that scan the license plates of vehicles entering the zone.
+If a vehicle does not meet the required emission standards, the owner will be fined.
 It’s mandatory for every foreign vehicle to register, before entering a low emission zone.
 Always check in advance if your vehicle is allowed in advance in order to avoid a fine!

 The regulations and requirements for the accepted vehicles varies in each city with a LEZ.
-Brussels and Antwerp have a permanent Low Emission Zone.
-Ghent will be following at 01/01/2020.
-Mechelen and Willebroek will follow on 10/01/2021.
+Brussels, Antwerp en Ghent have a permanent Low Emission Zone.